ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 **Implementation dependencies.** In addition to the dependency on Scipy, both free water elimination fitting procedures require modules from Dipy [@Garyfallidis2014-zo], since these contain all necessary standard diffusion tensor fitting functions.
-Before the using the fwDTI fitting procedures proposed here a Dipy's installation is requered (to install Dipy please follow the steps described in [dipy's website](http://nipy.org/dipy/installation.html) or read the information the the README.md file of the repository subfolder code).
+Before the using the fwDTI fitting procedures proposed here, a Dipy's installation is therefore requered (to install Dipy please follow the steps described in [dipy's website](http://nipy.org/dipy/installation.html) or read the information the the README.md file of the repository subfolder code).
 In addition to Dipy's modules, the implemented procedures also requires the python pakage [NumPy](http://www.numpy.org/),